ADOPT: Adaptive Dependency-Guided Joint Prompt Optimization for Multi-Step LLM Pipelines: Introduction

 \section{Introduction}

-\textbf{Background and Motivation.} Recent years have witnessed large language models (LLMs) achieving remarkable performance across a broad spectrum of tasks~\cite{yang2024harnessing,bubeck2023sparksartificialgeneralintelligence}.
+\textbf{Background and Motivation.} Recent years have witnessed large language models (LLMs) achieving remarkable performance across a broad spectrum of tasks~\cite{yang2024harnessing,bubeck2023sparksartificialgeneralintelligence, achiam2023gpt, touvron2023llama}.
 However, despite the continuous advancement of individual LLMs, they still exhibit notable limitations when solving complex, multi-faceted problems.
-To address these limitations, recent research has explored multi-step LLM pipelines~\cite{DBLP:conf/www/MaHLF25, DBLP:conf/www/LinJJHN25}, where a task is decomposed into multiple steps and executed through programs composed of coordinated LLM calls.
-Such multi-step approaches extend the capability boundaries of LLM systems and improve robustness and success rates when tackling intricate real-world tasks.
+To address these limitations, recent research has explored multi-step LLM pipelines (i.e., workflows)~\cite{ DBLP:conf/www/LinJJHN25, yao2022react, shen2023hugginggpt, ku2025theoremexplainagent, dong2025rag, liu2025mind}, where a task is decomposed into multiple steps and executed through programs composed of coordinated LLM calls and codes.
+Such multi-step approaches extend the capability boundaries of LLM systems and improve robustness and success rates when tackling intricate real-world tasks~\cite{DBLP:conf/www/MaHLF25, lei2025planning, DBLP:conf/acl/HeHFLZLE25}.

 Nevertheless, current multi-step LLM pipelines still face several challenges, particularly in optimizing multiple prompts.
 Since the prompts used at each step directly shape intermediate outputs and error propagation throughout the pipeline, effective prompt optimization is crucial for improving the end-to-end success rate of such systems.
-On the one hand, manual prompt optimization is highly heuristic, labor-intensive, and difficult to scale, practitioners often need to iteratively refine prompts across many steps, and modifying the prompt for one step may inadvertently disturb the behavior of others, leading to a "robbing Peter to pay Paul" effect where local improvements do not necessarily yield better end-to-end performance.
-On the other hand, existing automated prompt optimization methods~\cite{ProTeGi,prasad2023gripsgradientfreeeditbasedinstruction,EvoPrompt,promptbreeder} are primarily designed for optimizing prompts in single-step LLM calls.
+On the one hand, manual prompt optimization is highly heuristic, labor-intensive, and difficult to scale, practitioners often need to iteratively refine prompts across many steps, and modifying the prompt for one step may alter the intermediate outputs passed to later steps.
+Because upstream steps often cannot observe which intermediate signals are most useful for downstream components, prompts that appear well optimized in isolation can still work poorly together, so local improvements do not necessarily yield better end-to-end performance~\cite{DBLP:conf/emnlp/Opsahl-OngRPBPZ24}.
+On the other hand, existing automated prompt optimization methods~\cite{ProTeGi,prasad2023gripsgradientfreeeditbasedinstruction,EvoPrompt,promptbreeder} are primarily designed for optimizing prompts in single LLM calls.
 In multi-step LLM pipelines, only end-to-end supervision is available, and intermediate outputs are further processed before producing the final result, making it difficult to obtain labels for individual LLM calls within the pipeline.